joshkadis/themostlaps/copy/about.md

 #### How does it work?

-The most important thing is that we **do not** collect or retain any of your data without your consent.
-Once you authorize The Most Laps to access your Strava account, we look back through your past [segment efforts][2] and calculate your all-time, yearly, and monthly totals, and the most laps in a single ride.
-Then we check automatically to see if you've ridden any new laps, and we add those to your stats.
+When you sign up, you authorize The Most Laps to access your Strava data.
+Then we look back through your past [segment efforts][2] and calculate your all-time, yearly, and monthly totals, and the most laps you've done in a single ride.

+Whenever you have a new ride on Strava, we automatically count the laps and add them to your stats.

 #### How does it really work?

-Next.js, a bunch of Node stuff, and MongoDB.
+Nextjs, a bunch of Node stuff, and MongoDB.
 If that's what you mean.

 #### Where is my profile page?

-There's no page on The Most Laps that "knows" if you're logged in, but you can see the public page of your stats at https://themostlaps.com/rider/your-Strava-ID.
-To be removed from The Most Laps, [email us](mailto:info@themostlaps.com).
+There's no page on The Most Laps that "knows" if you're logged in.
+To find the public page with your stats, click the **Riders** link at the top of the page and search for yourself.

 #### What personal information do you store?